plunify/InTime-PlunifyCloud-Tutorial/README.md

 10. Select the class of machine to use for cloud compilation.
 Use Class 1 machines for this tutorial.
 <p align="left"><img src="images/select_class_machine.png" /></p>

 11. After choosing the machine class, InTime will generate a job ID for this submission and upload the project into Plunify Cloud for the actual compilations.
 Notifications will be shown to confirm if the job submission is successful or not.
 Make a note of the job ID (81181 in this example).
-You can use this job ID to track the job status on the [Plunify Cloud website](https://cloud.plunify.com/).
+You can use this job ID to track the job status on the [Plunify Cloud web console](https://cloud.plunify.com/).
 <p align="left"><img src="images/hotstart_job_submitted.png" /></p>

-12. (Optional) On the Plunify Cloud website, check the job status under 'History'>'Usage History'
+12. (Optional) On the Plunify Cloud web console, check the job status under 'History'>'Usage History'
 <p align="left"><img src="images/hotstart_job_status_web.png" /></p>

 13. Upon completion, a notification message will be sent to your registered email address.